 Students enrolled in good academic standing in the Honors College who have completed at least 21 semester hours of credit at Georgia State University and who are in their senior year (91 semester hours or more earned) may enroll in graduate courses in the College of Arts and Sciences, provided they meet all course prerequisites and have obtained the permission of the instructor, the Honors College, and (where required by the department) the Graduate Director of the appropriate department.
 Forms for applying for such permission are available in the Honors College office (Centennial Hall 100 Auburn Avenue NE, Suite 200).
 Up to 9 hours of course credit obtained in these courses may be applied toward Advanced Honors recognition, and up to 6 hours of such credit may be applied toward Research Honors.

 Students wishing to earn Honors credit in an upper division course not offered as an Honors course may do so by proposing and gaining approval for an Honors Dimension.
 A typical Honors Dimension would require some readings in addition to those assigned to non-Honors students, meeting with the instructor individually one hour each week to discuss topics covered in more depth, and some additional written/graded component to the course.
 No more than 9 hours of Honors Dimension work can be used towards Advanced Honors recognition.
 Note: The proposed Honors Dimension must be approved by the instructor of the course and also by the Honors College.
-The form with faculty signature should be submitted to the Honors College for review by 5:15 p.m. on the first business day of the desired semester’s month, i.e. fall – first business day of August; spring – first business day of January; summer (May) – first business day of May, (regular semester) – first business day of June.
+Please refer to the Honors Dimension form for specific semester proposal deadlines.

 Any current Georgia State student with an overall GPA of 3.0 or better may take one Honors course before he/she decides to apply for full admission to the Honors College (for which a GPA of 3.5 is required).